LaksCastro/dotpict-api/README.md

 }
 ```
 - Note:
-  - The field "next_url" can be empty, that means, can be as empty string if the user not have more works
+  - The field `next_url` can be empty, that means, can be as empty string if the user not have more works

 ### 5. Get work threads
 - Endpoint: `/works/WORK_ID/threads`